remyzorg/pendulum/README.md

         * I do nothing
         * I run one step
     * both must be defined globally :/ that might a problem for machines :> or maybe not

-  * Machine inputs and outputs from ML world
-    * `instantiates` must no longer take signals but only
-      * initial values for inputs
-      * callback functions for ouputs ?
-        * what does it implies for `run` ?
-    * `instantiates` gives two values :
-      * `step : unit -> Machine.state`
-      * `(t1 -> unit) * ... * (ti -> unit)` : one function for each input signal.
-      It set the signal present and its value.
-So the function is very linked to the machine and cannot be shared between machines.

 * Documentation :